‘Fallout: New Vegas 2’ Rumors Leaked, Obsidian CEO Talks Another ‘Fallout 3’, And ‘Fallout 4’ Goes High-Res In 1.9 [Rumors]

 “Oh, we’d love to do Fallout: New Vegas 2.
 It would be awesome.
 If I think of going from Fallout 1 to Fallout 2, we tried to associate the two areas somewhat closely.
 It wasn’t just ‘Oh, we’re gonna do this 2,000 miles from here.’
 So I think if we were to do Fallout: New Vegas 2 — or just a new Fallout — we would probably separate it from what the internal team at Bethesda’s doing.
 We’d keep it on the West Coast, because we’re West Coast people.
 They’re East Coast, so it makes sense.”

-Even Bethesda’s Todd Howard chimed in on such a collaboration and Urquhart even suggested entertaining Los Angeles’ Boneyard venue as seen in the first Fallout game.
+Even Bethesda’s Todd Howard chimed in on such a collaboration, and Urquhart even suggested entertaining Los Angeles’ Boneyard venue as seen in the first Fallout game.

 “And we need an interesting confined area.
 So I mean, it could be LA.
 Fallout LA.
 That could be interesting.
 It’d probably be The Boneyard, which is from Fallout 1.
 It could be very different.
 It could be almost a Walking Dead meets Fallout-like thing because of all the radiation.”